eslint/eslint/docs/rules/object-shorthand.md

 # Require Object Literal Shorthand Syntax (object-shorthand)

-EcmaScript 6 provides a concise form for defining object literal methods and properties.
+ECMAScript 6 provides a concise form for defining object literal methods and properties.
 This syntax can make defining complex object literals much cleaner.

 Here are a few common examples using the ES5 syntax: